 Saying no to certain things, and cutting down on others, doesn’t mean that you must live below your expectations of life.
 It basically means taking out what you don’t need and replacing it with more of what you do.

 Minimalist living is about prioritising access over ownership.
 For example, don’t buy a new ladder when you’re only going to need to use it a couple of times, borrow one from a friend or neighbour.
-When you’re wanting to update your wardrobe, try and organise a clothes swap with your friends or jump onto a buy, swap, sell websites and trade your treasures for someone else’s.
+When you want to update your wardrobe, try and organise a clothes swap with your friends or jump onto a buy, swap, sell websites and trade your treasures for someone else’s.

 Minimalist living teaches resourcefulness as it urges people to ‘make do and mend’.
-Having the ability to fix something yourself will not only make you feel like an amazing mastermind, it will become quite exciting and save you money on replacements and repairs.
+Having the ability to fix something yourself will not only make you feel like an amazing mastermind, but it will also become quite exciting and save you money on replacements and repairs.
 Either rely on friends or family for equipment loans and repairs or pick up a ‘How to Fix Everything for Dummies’ book and educate yourself on even the most complex of repairs.

-Living small and saving big doesn’t mean you must deny yourself certain experiences, in fact, it’s the opposite.
-It gives you the opportunity to work out what it is you truly value, whether it’s travel, music, art, or homeownership.
+Living small and saving big doesn’t mean you must deny yourself certain experiences; in fact, it’s the opposite.
+It allows you to work out what it is you truly value, whether it’s travel, music, art, or homeownership.
 Minimalistic living will help you get those things sooner and appreciate them more.

 Minimalist living is the intentional promotion of the things we most value and the removal of anything that distracts us from that.
 Now you know how minimalist living can help save you money, here’s how you can actually do it.

 How to start minimalist living

 Change your shoulds to musts